Zion Williamson's season-high 36 points power Pelicans past Timberwolves, 121-107

 Zion Williamson’s season-high 36 points power Pelicans past Timberwolves, 121-107

+“I can’t just take a back seat or kind of be too laid back,” Williamson said.
+“So, my thought process was to be aggressive.
+My teammates trust me.”

-The game was a character test for the Pelicans, coming off their 133-89 drubbing at the hands of the Los Angeles Lakers in the semifinals of the NBA In-Season Tournament in Las Vegas on Thursday night.
+The game was a character test for the Pelicans, coming off their 133-89 drubbing at the hands of the Los Angeles Lakers in Las Vegas on Thursday night.

+“That was a bad performance.
+It doesn’t take rocket science to see that,” Williamson said.
+“We kind of went into the game too lackadaisical.
+There was no focus, there was no effort. … That wasn’t a good moment for us.”

-Williamson was the object of ridicule by national NBA analysts after he scored 13 points on eight shots and finished with just three rebounds against the Lakers.
+Williamson, meanwhile, was the object of ridicule by some national NBA analysts after he scored 13 points on eight shots and finished with just three rebounds against the Lakers.
 Some said he appeared out of shape and others said he failed to raise his intensity level in the face of a LeBron James-led squad that appeared far more motivated.

+“If it comes from a great place and a place where they just want to see me do better, thank you,” Williamson said of the criticism.
+“But if it comes from anywhere else, everybody’s entitled to their own opinion.
+You can’t control that.”

+“It’s been like that since I was 16 years old,” Williamson added.
+“If I want to be one of the best players in the league, if we don’t win in a big moment or something bad happens, that’s to be expected.
+I’m just glad we responded.”

 Against the T-Wolves, Williamson repeatedly scored on forceful drives to the basket, often finishing high off the glass to beat the long reach of Minnesota center Rudy Gobert.

+“Tough finishes over the best shot-blocking big in the NBA,” McCollum said of Williamson’s touch around the basket.
+“This is the No. 1 defense in the NBA, so does it get harder than that?”

 Williamson’s highlights included a double-pump floater off the glass from left of the lane as he was fouled by Jaden McDaniels to make it 109-94 with 4:51 left.
-It was his third game this season with more than 30 points.
+It was Williamson’s third game this season with more than 30 points.
+He made 13 of 17 shots and 10 of 12 free throws.

+“He was sharp, he was aggressive, he was very assertive, he was locked in,” McCollum said.
+“He’s doing a great job responding well to a lot of criticism around him.”

 The Wolves played without leading scorer Anthony Edwards, who left Friday night’s win at Memphis with a right hip pointer.